 Software Engineer, Intel OTC

-I am the maintainer of the Linux kernel's core power management code (PM core), cpuidle, cpufreq, and the ACPI subsystem.
+I am the maintainer of the Linux kernel's core ACPI and power management code, including the core infrastructure for runtime PM, system suspend and hibernation, cpuidle and cpufreq.
 I work at Intel Open Source Technology Center as a Software Engineer with focus on the Linux kernel.
-I have been actively contributing to the Linux kernel since January 2005, working on the suspend and hibernate subsystem, on power management in general (including runtime PM, PM QoS etc.), and on the ACPI and PCI subsystems.
+I have been actively contributing to Linux since 2005, in particular to the kernel's suspend and hibernate subsystem, power management in general (runtime PM, PM...
+Read More →

 Wednesday September 18, 2013 3:00pm - 3:50pm